 The aboriginal or indigenous people of Greenland identify themselves as Greenlandic Inuit.
-Out of 56,000 Greenlandic population, about 50,000 are Inuit.
-They make up for the most populous ethnic group in the country.
+Out of the 56,000 Greenlandic population, about 50,000 are Inuit.
+They make up the most populous ethnic group in the country.

 The indigenous people of Greenland consist of three major groups:

 - Kalaallit of West Greenland, who speaks Kalaallisut